ja0nz/bachelorarbeit/paper.md

 # Microservices

-Calling the case for *Browsernative Microservices* brings up the question about the concept of microservices in general.
-In fact the concept of microservices has many facets, stretching beyond disciplines and technical boundaries.
-It lacks a formal standardization but subsumes certain ideas emergine from this pattern.
-As a primary source of truth this paper relies on the work of Sam Newman, who has written a comprehensive guide called *Building Microservices* and the work of Fowler and Lewis.
-The purpose of this section is to match their ideas against the browser platform as targeted runtime.
+In search of a better, simpler web architecture we might look on already established pattern that proofed to fulfill enterprise needs.
+Microservices are a good approach for tearing big monolithic systems into fine-grained simple services with explicit defined boundaries.
 In a nutshell a microservice is a small, autonomous service that works together with other services seamlessly.[@Newman2015, p.
 2] or with the words of Fowler and Lewis: "... the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API."[@Fowler2014] Microservices incorporate many other ideas, like *domain-driven design* where it pursues the incorporation of the real world in our code.[@Newman2015, p.
 2] Or making use of *continuous delivery* for pushing software rapidly through *automated deployment* mechanisms into production.[@Fowler2014] And, last but not least, microservices utilizes the idea of small teams with a lot of product knowledge working mostly autonomous on their very own service with their very own set of tools and techniques.
+As a primary source of truth this paper relies on the work of Sam Newman, who has written a comprehensive guide called *Building Microservices* and the work of Fowler and Lewis.
+The purpose of this section is to match their ideas against services on the browser platform.

 ## Componentization via Services

-"A **component** is a unit of software that is independently replaceable and upgradeable." [@Fowler2014] Components are the building blocks of the microservice but in fact they even share a lot of similarities just on a smaller scale.
-One of the similarity is the *loose coupling principle*: changing and deploying one service shouldn't result in changing other parts of the system.[@Newman2015, p.
+"A **component** is a unit of software that is independently replaceable and upgradeable." [@Fowler2014] Components are the building blocks of microservices.
+While the service is a concrete piece of software a component is much more raw and single-minded following the *loose coupling principle*: changing and deploying one service shouldn't result in changing other parts of the system.[@Newman2015, p.
 30].
-Same goes for the component which should know as little as it needs about the service to fulfil it's job.
+Small components and big microservices are similar on their principles.

-Any reader of the paper coming from the ReactJS / Redux world this concept of components might look familiar.
+Any reader of the paper familiar with ReactJS / Redux the concept of components isn't anything new.
 Dan Abramov, the creator of Redux, once defined a simple dichotomous pattern for creating UI components.
 In his believe, there are **presentational components** only related with the concern about *how things look*.
 This component literally doesn't know anything about the service in question which makes the component highly flexible and reusable.
 They are controlled solely from the outside, receiving data and dispatching unbiased events on user interaction.[@Abramov2015]

 On the other hand Dan Abramov outlines components which he calls **containers**.
 A container component is concerned with *how things work*.[@Abramov2015] Containers acts as invisible wrappers around presentational components.
 Their job is to fetch data from child nodes, aggregating events, interacting with the model and push state back to the presentational components.
 In contrast to their presentational counterparts, containers can't life on its own without children.
 Conceptually, they show another important principle of components and microservices in general: *high cohesion principle*.

 Whether designing a microservice or it's components we want related behavior sit together, and unrelated behavior to sit elsewhere.[@Newman2015, p.
 30] High cohesion can be perceived as the *Single Responsibility Principle* defined by Robert C. Martin: "Gather together those things that change for the same reason and separate those things that change for different reasons."[@Martin] In a very quick and dirty code quality analysis, the quality can be measured just by counting the places changes in the code occur.
 In an arbitrary MVC  system a `button` might be inserted in the VIEW, the CONTROLLER needs some adjustment and maybe the the MODEL, too.
-Three places for adjustment is a reasonable easy task for the brain, everything more violates the concept of simplicity.
+Three places for adjustment is a reasonable easy task for the brain.

 Using libraries in web development is common sense.
 But compared to libraries, a component service offers multiple advantages.
 A library is only loosely coupled to the implementation and therefore hard to track in functionality.
 Changing a library may result in an unforeseen amount of time fixing implementations.
 It is not unusual to see websites embodying different versions of the same library (like with JQuery).
 Another issue with libraries is dead code elimination which means the process of removing code that is never going to be executed.
 Newer build tools for the web, like Webpack 2 or Rollup offer this feature which relies heavily on the static structure on ES6 modules.[@Rauschmayer2015] Contrary libraries for the browsers are traditionally "shipped" as **immediately-invoked functions**.
-Bootstrapping those closed functions is much harder to archive as even dead code is actually executed on load.
+Bootstrapping those ones is much harder to archive as dead code may be part of the function itself.

-Web components are necessary static ES6 modules and any capable bundler can choose which component is needed at runtime.
+Native web components are necessary static ES6 modules and any capable bundler can choose which component is needed at runtime.
 Even more granular, a good web component is composed of static JS blocks which can be strapped away too.

 A web component is self-contained which means it embodys all needed functionality to get it's job done.
 Therefore it has a much better evolution mechanism in the service contracts.
 Changing functionality won't break other components.
 A component can progressively enhanced which guarantees functionality throughout different versions.